Special Offers & Promotions

-You may provide us information about you by filling in forms on our site www.labbulletin.com or by corresponding with us by phone, email or otherwise.
-This includes information provided at the time of registering to use labbulletin.com, subscribing to a service, posting material, participating in discussions or other social media functions on our site or requesting further services.
-The Company may also ask users for information when a user enters a competition or promotion sponsored by labbulletin.com or when a user reports a problem with labbulletin.com.
-The information you give us may include your name, address, email address and phone number, financial and credit card information and personal description and photograph.
+You may give us information about you by filling in forms on our site labbulletin.com or by corresponding with us by phone, email or otherwise.
+This includes information provided at the time of registering to use labbulletin.com, subscribing to a service, posting material, participating in discussions or other social media functions on our site or requesting further information.

-- Our site may collect information about a user’s computer, including where available the IP address, operating system and browser type for system administration and to report aggregate information to the Company’s advertisers.
+- information about a user’s computer, including where available the IP address, operating system and browser type for system administration and to report aggregate information to the Company’s advertisers.
 This is statistical data about Users’ browsing actions and patterns, and does not identify any individual.

 - Information about your visit, including the full Uniform Resource Locators (URL) click stream to, through and from labbulletin.com, products you viewed or searched for, page response times, download errors, length of visits to certain pages and page interaction information.